hettlage/salt-statistics-page/README.md

 | SALTSTATS_DEV_DATABASE_URI | Database URI for development mode | mysql://username:password@your.dev.database.server/database |
 | SALTSTATS_TEST_DATABASE_URI | Database URI for testing mode | sqlite:////path.to.database.file.sqlite3 |

-If you don't use a mode, there is no need to supply the corresponding configuration file or environment variables.
+If you don't use a mode (testing, development or production), there is no need to supply the corresponding configuration file or environment variables.

 ## Configuration for deployment